sleepy-dachshund/lab/README.md

 ## table of contents

+__data_pipeline__:

-__data_gen__ -- simple synthetic data generator. meant to replicate what you might see from a third party vendor. outputs a directory of .csv and .zip files with simulated data. run once and you have some synth data to mess with.
+-- __data_gen__ -- simple synthetic data generator. meant to replicate what you might see from a third party vendor. outputs a directory of .csv and .zip files with simulated data. run once and you have some synth data to mess with.

-__data_loader__ -- the kind of code you'd build to import & process the synth data from data_gen.py, appending new daily data to an existing local file.
+-- __data_loader__ -- the kind of code you'd build to import & process the synth data from data_gen.py, appending new daily data to an existing local file.

 __gloves__ -- a super thin package that one could import to help with grabbing basic price/volume data. this is not recommended for serious research, it's yfinance. but it's useful for basic stuff.